fehmi/simply.js/docs/pwa.md

 /**
  *  @Lifecycle Activate
- *  New one activated when old isnt being used.
+ *  A new service worker is activated when the old one is no longer in use.
  *
  *  waitUntil(): activating ====> activated
  */